Vernon Guaranteed Income Pilot – Draft Text

 Section 3.
 Program Requirements

-(a) Implementation Deadline: The City shall establish and fully implement the Vernon Guaranteed Income Pilot within six (6) months of this measure’s effective date.
+(a) Implementation Deadline: The City shall fully implement the program within six (6) months of this measure’s adoption (whether by the City Council under Elections Code §9215 or by approval of the voters).

 (b) Duration: The program shall operate for twenty-four (24) consecutive months from the first month in which payments are issued.